Maze Peak

 Hiking to the spur

-Mountains behind us include Warden Rock (mouse over).
+Mountains behind us include Warden Rock (mouse over)

-Going up the gendarme
+Going up the buttress

 Labyrinth Mountain, unnamed ridge and Barrier Mountain (mouse over).

-Sonny on the gendarme
+Sonny standing on the buttress

-Just before the summit, Dinah watches Sonny downclimb (mouse over).
+Just before the summit, Dinah watches Sonny downclimb (mouse over)

 On the summit